sineadmcl13/ocpjp-11-upgrade-exam-prep/notes/lambda_operations_on_streams/extract_stream_data_using_map_peek_and_flatMap_methods.md

 The difference between `map(...)` and `flatMap(...)` is:
 - The `map(...)` accepts a function that returns a mapped element and the the `map(...)` function returns a stream of such elements (1 to 1).
-- The `flatMAp(...)` accepts a function that returns streams of the mapped elements and then the `flatMAp(...)` finally retuns a collective stream of all of the sub-streams that are created by each execution of the passed function (1 to 0...n).
+- The `flatMap(...)` accepts a function that returns streams of the mapped elements and then the `flatMap(...)` finally returns a collective stream of all of the sub-streams that are created by each execution of the passed function (1 to 0...n).